 Updates on flood risk management for the communities of Allesley and Upper Eastern Green.
 This is a collaboration between The Environment Agency and Coventry City Council, with support from Warwickshire Wildlife Trust delivering Natural Flood Management.

 There is a long history of fluvial (river) flooding in the Upper Eastern Green area from the Brookstray, including one event in 2008 and two events in 2016.
 Properties and businesses opposite the Broad Lane / Banner Lane junction and Goldthorn Close have been particularly affected.
 Surface water flooding and sewer flooding are also known to have caused issues in the wider area.
 In 2016, significant improvements were made to the drainage system at the Broad Lane / Banner Lane junction, built by the Council.
-The Environment Agency is currently finalising a fast-track business case for Property Flood Resilience (PFR) and Natural Flood Management (NFM).
+The Environment Agency is currently finalising a fast-track business case for Property Flood Resilience (PFR).
 If approved, PFR installation will be undertaken by a contractor appointed by the Environment Agency.
-Warwickshire Wildlife Trust has also completed initial assessments of the upstream catchment for NFM and some small-scale delivery has been rolled out.
+Nine of the households surveyed have taken up the opportunity to have PFR measures fitted to their homes.

 Property Flood Resilience

-As a result of property surveys, PFR measures are now being installed at 26 homes in Allesley.
-This is enabled by funding secured by the Environment Agency (EA), Coventry City Council, and the Regional Flood and Coastal Committee.
+As a result of property surveys, PFR measures were installed at 26 homes in Allesley.
+This was enabled by funding secured by the Environment Agency (EA), Coventry City Council, and the Regional Flood and Coastal Committee.
 Measures applied include flood resilient doors, service entry points, drainage non-return valves, puddle pumps and auto-closing air bricks which provide increased resilience to flood conditions.
-The EA has undertaken a door-to-door knocking exercise in May 2023 to ensure residents understand how to practice measures with PFR.
+The EA undertook a door-to-door knocking exercise in May 2023 to ensure residents understand how to practice measures with PFR.
 The EA is also keen to identify opportunities where PFR has not been accepted.

 Natural Flood Management